Minister

 Rev. Held’s arrival in Ohio isn’t just a new job; it’s a fresh chapter filled with possibilities.
 “I love the Midwest—its kindness, its comfort, its willingness to explore new, affirming spiritual relationships,” he says.
 As he steps into his role at USC, he does so with enthusiasm, ready to connect, lead, and grow alongside a community that mirrors his own commitment to living wisely and well.

-He begins with USC Westlake on Monday, November 11, 2024.
+He began with USC Westlake on Monday, November 11, 2024.

 To contact Rev. Richard, please email revrichard@unityspiritualcenter.com.